top of page

 Enquiries email: ajschofield66@gmail.com

-Andy Schofield has been teaching music for almost 30 years, as an instrumental woodwind teacher, tutor for improvisation, harmony, theory and arranging, and director of ensembles in schools and colleges in the UK and Europe, including University of Salford, Leeds College of Music, Berlin British School and Prague British School.
+Andy Schofield has been teaching music for more than 30 years, as an instrumental woodwind teacher, tutor for improvisation, harmony, theory and arranging, and director of ensembles in schools and colleges in the UK and Europe, including University of Salford, Leeds College of Music, Berlin British School and International School of Prague.

 Andy was a course director of The Music Place Jazz Summer School (2005-9), ran courses for the British Council in Bulgaria (1992-3), and was a tutor at the Berlin International Music Project (2011-13), as well as being a co-director of the Music For Life Youth Big Band (2002-9), and a judge for Music For Youth (1998-9) and COBIS International Schools Music Festival (2015).

-He is currently a tutor for the International School of Music and Fine Arts in Prague, among other commitments.
+He is currently a Visiting Artist at the International School of Prague, and a visiting jazz tutor at the Royal Academy of Music, London, among other commitments.

 Recent education projects have included: